-‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money — Adam Return After Xtian Reveal?
+‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money – Adam Returns After Xtian Reveal?

 Y&R buzz indicates that the revelation that Adam Newman, Christian’s biological father, is still alive could be the final move that Victor has in store for Nick.

-The return of Adam Newman to Genoa City could spark fierce rivalry with Nick.
+The return of Adam Newman to Genoa City could spark a fierce rivalry with Nick.
 Adam could demand his son back from Nick.
 However, Nick might not want to give Christian up without a fight.

 Nick is also in a relationship with Chelsea, Adam’s wife.
 The situation could result in a rivalry between the brothers, with Adam allying himself with Victor to fight Nick.